Clearing marks start of expansion

 NORTH PORT — It looks like a disaster area now, but city officials say the end result will be an environmental plus.

-"It is an innovative project," Elizabeth Wong, the stormwater manager for the City of North Port said.
-"And it will be a plus for the wildlife in the area".
+“It is an innovative project,” said Elizabeth Wong, the stormwater manager for the city of North Port.
+“And it will be a plus for the wildlife in the area.”

 The 7.5-acre site will contain the new pond and a small shopping area of 11,600 square feet of outlying stores along Sumter Boulevard.